9-8-7-6/cs-notes/parallel programming/part 1: parallel programming.md

   Some arguments are passed by pointer; others are returned by value.

 #### Communicators and Groups
+- A **communicator** is a collection of processes that can send messages to each other, which is like objects of all processes.
-- A **group** defines the collection of processes that can communicate with each other.
+- A **group** defines the collection of processes that can communicate with each other, which is like a list of processes.
 - Each group is associated with a **communicator**.
 - `MPI_COMM_WORLD` is the predefined communicator that includes all processes.